yuyhong23/python-challenge/README.md

         - A complete list of candidates who received votes
         - The percentage of votes each candidate won
         - The total number of votes each candidate won
-        - The winner of the election based on popular vote.
+        - The winner of the election based on popular vote
-        - In addition, your final script should both print the analysis to the terminal and export a text file with the results.
+        - In addition, your final script should both print the analysis to the terminal and export a text file with the results

+### Files

+PyBank and PyPoll folders each contains a python file, where the scripts are located in the form of a python file, a folder called Resources, where the data file is located, and a folder called analysis, where the analyzing result is located in the form of a text file.

-### Process and Credits
+## Process and Credits

 My first assignment creating scripts in Python.
 I used class materials and outside resources for references, asked Bootcamp's Learning Assistant App for help and attended instruction's office hour to complete this assignment.